High Desert (Oregon): Ecology

+Several snakes can be found here, including the Great Basin rattlesnake, Great Basin gopher snake (Pituophis catenifer deserticola), Northern Rubber Boa, and the Striped whipsnake.
+Lizards that can be found here include the Desert collared lizard, Western fence lizard, Long-nosed leopard lizard, and the Desert horned lizard.
+There are no turtles or tortoises native to this area.

+Common amphibians in the area include the Pacific tree frog and the Great Basin spadefoot toad.
+There are no native salamanders or newts to this area.

+This area is home to several species of arachnids, including the Northern scorpion, Western black widow, and the banded garden spider.

 History

-Native peoples and white settlement
+Native peoples and Euro-American settlement

 The indigenous people of the high desert region are the Northern Paiute people.
 These Native Americans were once semi-nomadic hunter-gatherers who relied on nuts, roots, seeds, berries, eggs, and animals such as deer, pronghorn, geese, quail, rabbits, and bear, following their food to high and low elevations depending on the time of year.
-They make sandals, traps, and fishing nets, and weave baskets.
+They make sandals, traps, fishing nets, and weave baskets.
 Made out of sagebrush, willow, tule plant, Indian hemp, and sumac fibers, the baskets are tight enough to carry water.
 Archaeological evidence from near Fort Rock has shown that people wove baskets in the area at least 9,000 years ago.

 Throughout the 18th century and into the early 19th century, the Northern Paiute had numerous conflicts with tribes who lived to the northwest.
 The Wasco-Wishram and other Chinook tribes often encroached on the high desert landscape of the Northern Paiute territory.
 After one such incident in 1811, the Northern Paiute migrated north to the Columbia River and attacked Wasco canoes.
 Around this time, the Northern Paiute numbered approximately 7,500.
-The Snake War, a war between the natives and white settlers in the region in the 1860s, killed roughly two-thirds of the Northern Paiute population.
-The whites won the war and then set aside the Malheur Reservation for the Northern Paiute and other Oregon Native American tribes.
+The Snake War, a war between the natives and Euro-American settlers in the region in the 1860s, killed roughly two-thirds of the Northern Paiute population.
+The settlers won the war and then set aside the Malheur Reservation for the Northern Paiute and other Oregon Native American tribes.

-White settlers who had traveled to Oregon along the Oregon Trail began to live in the high desert region in the 1850s and 1860s after they had begun farming and logging in the Willamette Valley and other lands in western Oregon.
+Settlers who had traveled to Oregon along the Oregon Trail began to live in the high desert region in the 1850s and 1860s after they had begun farming and logging in the Willamette Valley and other lands in western Oregon.
 Thousands of these emigrants reached the area from the west, crossing the Cascade Range to make land claims in eastern Oregon.
-The high desert area was settled by whites later than western Oregon in part because of Elijah White's failure to find a pass east through the Cascades.
+The high desert area was settled by Euro-Americans later than western Oregon was in part because of Elijah White's failure to find a pass east through the Cascades.
 Once they had claimed more land, pioneers and members of the American government negotiated treaties with natives in the high desert and elsewhere in Oregon, often forcing them off their native lands and onto reservations.